aiven/aiven-docs/docs/products/kafka/kafka-connect/howto/kafka-connect-debezium-tls-pg.md

    After successfully deploying the setup:

-   - Apache Kafka Connect will establish a secure SSL connection with the PostgreSQL database.
+   - Apache Kafka Connect establishes a secure SSL connection with the PostgreSQL database.
    - Apache Kafka topics are automatically created, provided that the auto-creation feature is enabled.

      :::note
      You must create Apache Kafka topics manually if auto-creation option is not enabled before starting the connector.